Can You Benefit From The Placement Of A Conservation Easement?

 - Ownership entity if not owned personally.

-- Requirement to hold for one year if land is transferred into a new entity.
+- The requirement to hold for one year if the land is transferred into a new entity.

-- and many others that are often tripwires that the IRS can use to challenge the tax benefit.
+- Many others that are often tripwires that the IRS can use to challenge the tax benefit.

 Avoiding The Common Pitfalls.
 Here are some common pitfalls and mistakes when considering a conservation easement.